GeorginaCarlisle/take-control-frontend-app/README.md

 This wireframe shows today's tasks being ordered.
 The same setup will also be used for ranking focus areas.

 ![Screenshot showing how the ordering page will look](documentation/planning/wireframes/ordering-page.png)

+Differences between planning and live project:

+- The ability to order focus areas and today tasks will be implemented as a future feature.

 #### New task page